Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T hree-body system in a random environment

+In other words, by calculating equation (\ref{t26a}) at a given point $\{\bar{x}\}$, we can find the distribution of the velocity (momentum) $\{\bar{\xi}\}$ of the \emph{imaginary point} depending on the \emph{internal time} $``s"$.
+We can also trace the evolution of the momentum distribution along the trajectory by substituting $\{\bar{x}\}\to\{\bar{x}(s)\}$ in the equation (\ref{t26a}).
+Note that in this case the equation (\ref{t26a}) is solved in combination with the system of equations (\ref{07a}).

-We now consider the case when the metric of the internal space $g_{\mu\nu}(\{\bar{x}\})$ undergoes random fluctuations.
-The latter means that all functions in the equations (\ref{07a}), which depend on the metric tensor, will also be random.
-Mathematically, the above is equivalent to random mappings of the corresponding functions in the equations (\ref{07a}).
+Now we consider the case when the metric of the \emph{internal space} $\mathbb{E}^3$ depending on the \emph{internal time} $``s"$ is continuous, however its first derivative is already a random function.
+The above task will be mathematically equivalent to random mappings of the type: